rickhenderson/developing-in-unreal-engine/character-movement-and-setup/README.md

 <img src="assets/move_abp_getting_speed.png">

+### Setting the Animation Class

+Open your character blueprint, click on the Character mesh, and in the details menu, find Animation Mode and set it to the new `Animation BlendSpace` you created.

 ### Testing

 If you did everything up to this point, you should be able to play your character and see the different animations when you change speeds (walking faster).